Project 2013 developer documentation

 Getting started with the Project Server CSOM and .NET shows how to use the client-side object model to develop applications, instead of using the PSI services.

-Task pane apps for Project Professional introduces apps for Office, as applied to Project 2013.
+Task pane apps for Project Professional introduces Office Add-ins, as applied to Project 2013.
 The Office 2013 SDK includes articles that show how to develop task pane apps for Project and the other Office 2013 clients.

 How to: Create a Project Server workflow for Demand Management shows how SharePoint Designer 2013 can be used to create Project Server workflows.